wlangstroth/thttpd/README.md

-# thttpd - tiny/turbo/throttling HTTP server
+# thttpd - tiny HTTP server

 thttpd is a simple, small, portable, fast, and secure HTTP server.